 Managers are subject to the direction of the Coach.

-OTHER PERSONNEL:

-1. The Board may engage the services of such other personnel on such terms as it deems appropriate.

 BYLAW FOUR - AFFILLIATION

-Players may be affiliated according to SHA regulations;
+Players may be affiliated according to HS regulations;

-Selection of affiliates shall be as follows:
+Selection of affiliates Shall be as follows:

-Directors shall assign affiliate players.
-The director shall consult with director of the affiliate’s division prior to selection.
-Each director shall be responsible for consulting coaches on the affiliation process.
+Directors shall assign affiliate players on or before December 15.
+The director Shall consult with director of the affiliate’s division prior to selection.
+Each director Shall be responsible for consulting coaches on the affiliation process.

 Each Director shall assign at least two affiliates to each team, one of which must be a goalie.
 An affiliated goalie may not play as an affiliated skater.

 In every instance, the player’s coach shall seek the consent of the player and the player's parents to affiliate the player.
 If the player and their parents ask that the player's name be removed from the list of affiliates then the player is not available for affiliation.

+All proper documentation for affiliated players must be submitted to the Office Manager, by the Division Director, on or before December 15.

 Use of Affiliates shall be as follows:

-No affiliated player may participate with the affiliating team until they are confirmed to be registered as an affiliate with SHA;
+No affiliated player may participate with the affiliating team until they are confirmed to be registered as an affiliate with HS;

 A Coach may invite an affiliated player to play with his or her team when illness, absence or some unforeseen event causes a team to be short of their registered team players.
 Affiliates are not to displace a team's regular players.

-Affiliated players may be used during league play at the coaches’ discretion in consultation with the Division Director as needed.
+Coaches shall ensure that each affiliate is used in rotation except where the next in rotation player is unavailable, exceptions to be approved by the Division Director.
+Goalies are an exception to this rule with approval from Coach and Director

 Any coach wishing to invite an affiliated player to play with their team must first secure approval from the player's coach.
 Such approval will not be unreasonably withheld.
 Should the coach refuse, the requesting coach may contact the player’s director for a ruling.
-The Director shall inform the Board of all such instances.
+The Director Shall inform the Board of all such instances.

-Coaches shall ensure that each affiliate is used in rotation except where the next in rotation player is unavailable, exceptions to be approved by the Division Director.

 With the prior approval of his or her regular coach, an affiliated player may practice with their affiliated team.
 Such approval will not be unreasonably withheld.
 Should the coach refuse, the requesting coach may contact the player’s director for a ruling.
-The Director shall inform the Board of all such instances.
+The Director Shall inform the Board of all such instances.

-This section shall apply with necessary modification to the rostering of a female player from a minor hockey team to a female team as defined by SHA.
+This section Shall apply with necessary modification to the rostering of a female player from a minor hockey team to a female team as defined by HS.

 The Board may suspend the use of any or all affiliates where there is a failure to comply with these rules.

-An affiliation fee may be levied by the board on a case-by-case basis.

 BY-LAW FIVE – TEAM APPAREL

-The Board will approve a clothing list containing the approved logo and colors prior to the start of each hockey season.
-All team clothing must be selected only from the approved clothing list.
+The Board will approve Logos and colors for team clothing.
+Prior to the start of each hockey season.
+All team clothing must display the approved logos and colors approved by BMHA.

-When a team orders jackets or other clothing, individual players may choose not to order such team clothing and shall not suffer any censure or discrimination as a consequence of that decision.
+When a team orders jackets or other clothing, individual players may choose not to order such team clothing and Shall not suffer any censure or discrimination as a consequence of that decision.

-Any team ordering non-approved clothing or using BMHA logos or colors on unapproved clothing shall be subject to the following:
+Any team ordering non-approved clothing or using BMHA logos or colors on unapproved clothing Shall be subject to the following:

 On first offence a team fine of up to $1000 and removal of non-authorized BMHA logos;